786-go/Taskinator/README.md

-# Project Title: This project is called "The Taskinator".
+# Project Title: "The Taskinator".

 ## Table Of Contents
 ----------------------